fsgeek/CoMerge-extended/plot_data/README.md

 ### Parsing pinatrace output from pintool

-Folder `access_patterns` contains the scripts and result figures, without the raw pinatrace output.
+Folder `access_patterns/` contains the scripts and result figures, without the raw pinatrace output.